caltechlibrary/orcid-sciencv-workshop/00-orcid-profile.md

 ---

-> ### Exercise 1A.
+### Exercise 1.
 Create your own ORCID

->
-> After watching a demo of the ORCID system and viewing a researcher's ORCID
-> profile, register for your own ORCID using their quick and easy form.
->
-> Point your web browser to http://orcid.org and follow the directions to
-> register for a new ORCID.
-Wait for the confirmation email from ORCID to
-> arrive in your email inbox and click on the link it contains to establish
-> your own unique 16-digit Researcher ID -- like a DOI but for people.
+Point your web browser to http://orcid.org and follow the directions to register for a new ORCID.
+Wait for the confirmation email from ORCID to arrive in your email inbox and click on the link it contains to establish your own unique 16-digit Researcher ID -- like a DOI but for people.

+If you have an ORCID but don't remember the number and password,
 ---

 **Welcome to the global scholarly web where you get credit for all your work